google/fuzzbench/docs/running-your-own-experiment/setting_up_a_google_cloud_project.md

 ---
 layout: default
 title: Setting up a Google Cloud Project
-parent: Advanced topics
+parent: Running your own experiment
-nav_order: 2
+nav_order: 1
-permalink: /advanced-topics/setting-up-a-google-cloud-project/
+permalink: /running-your-own-experiment/setting-up-a-google-cloud-project/
 ---

 # Setting up a Google Cloud Project

 **NOTE**: Most users of FuzzBench should simply [add a fuzzer]({{ site.baseurl }}/getting-started/adding-a-new-fuzzer/) and use the FuzzBench service.
-This document isn't needed for using the FuzzBench service.
-This document explains how to set up a Google Cloud project for running an [experiment]({{ site.baseurl }}/reference/glossary/#Experiment) for the first time.
+This page isn't needed for using the FuzzBench service.
+This page explains how to set up a Google Cloud project for running an [experiment]({{ site.baseurl }}/reference/glossary/#Experiment) for the first time.
 We don't recommend running experiments on your own for most users.
 Validating results from the